 Configure the Cost and Usage Report in AWS

-    - Login to the
+- Log in to the AWS Management Console.

 The Billing & Cost Management Dashboard opens.

 - From the dashboard, click Cost & Usage Reports.

 The AWS Cost and Usage Reports page opens.

 - Type a report name.